 Tuition/fees paid in full

-► Financial Aid in place (this means the FAFSA is complete, and the College has an ISIR on file), if Financial Aid does not cover all of your Tuition & Fees, enroll in the NBS tuition payment plan for the remaining difference owed.
+- Financial Aid in place (this means the FAFSA is complete, and SCTCC has received the results), if Financial Aid does not cover all of your Tuition & Fees, enroll in the NBS tuition payment plan for the remaining difference owed.

 Online Billing & Payment

 Students are financially obligated for every class in which they are registered.

 Students are responsible for checking their tuition balance online.
 No invoices or tuition statements are mailed.